melaniebrgr/learning-computer-science/04-rust/01-introduction.md

 each variant can have different types and amounts of associated data.
 Any kind of data can be put inside an enum variant: strings, numeric types, structs, other enums for example.
 Methods can be defined on enums using `impl`.
+That is you can hang methods off yenums using impls.

 ```rust
 enum IpAddrKind {